-Updated May 25, 2020.
+Updated July 19, 2020.
 Note: As an on-going service to our clients and site visitors, we will be updating this page weekly (on Sundays) in order to provide the most up-to-date, real-time market data on which informed decisions can be made.
-Last update: May 25, 2020 for week of July 12 to July 18.
+Last update: July 19, 2020 for week of July 12 to July 18.
 It's getting warmer, it'll be a hot summer!

 First, our thoughts and prayers to all of those affected by the COVID-19 pandemic crisis and the significant social, economic, and geo-political effects that will arise from it.
 And to the first-responders and healthcare professionals on the front-line, our gratitude.

 As the economic effects of the COVID-19 start being reflected in the real estate sector, it is vital to have real-time information.
 We are updating the charts below weekly and will annotate anything of particular interest for that week.
 Keeping in mind that there is a myriad of metrics to be used, to the point that they can be more confusing than helpful, we will primarily focus on three:

 Closed Sales - Keep in mind that the 'sold' date is when the sale is recorded, but the escrow period can vary greatly in length based on the complexity of the deal, contingencies to be satisfied, financing, etc. In our market, that escrow can generally be in the range of 30 to 60 days, but there could very well be anomalies outside that range.
 Closed sales tell the story of what happened.